ryanwalterlee/portfolio-site-template/README.md

 ## Steps to use the template
 1. Clone the repository
+2. run `npm i` to install dependencies
-2. Go to src > Information.js
+3. Go to src > Information.js
-3. Edit your portfolio information
+4. Edit your portfolio information
-4. Deploy on github pages! (find a guide on how to deploy)
+5. Deploy on github pages! (find a guide on how to deploy)

 ## Example of Information.js
 ![Information.js](./src/assets/Information.jpg)